Four Freedoms (Rockwell): Critical reception

 The Four Freedoms are perhaps Rockwell's most famous work.
 Some have said Rockwell's Four Freedoms lack artistic maturity.
 Others have pointed to the universality of the Freedom of Religion as disconcerting to practitioners of particular faiths.
 Others complained that he idealized American life because by depicting wholesome, healthy, and happy sentiments, Rockwell depicted the good that was remembered or wished for, but by avoiding misery, poverty, and social unrest, he failed to demonstrate command of the bad and the ugly parts of American life.
 Rockwell's response to this criticism was, "I paint life as I would like it to be."
 Rockwell made it known that he hoped these would be his masterpieces, but was disappointed.
 Nonetheless, he was satisfied with the public acceptance of the series and that the series was able to serve such a patriotic purpose.
 Laura Claridge feels he might have achieved his ambition if he had pursued the "quiet small scenes" he later became known for.

 Although all four images were intended to promote patriotism in a time of war, Freedom from Want, which depicts an elderly couple serving a fat turkey to what looks like a table of happy and eager children and grandchildren, has given the idyllic 'Norman Rockwell Thanksgiving' as important a place in the promoting of family togetherness, peace and plenty as Hallmark movies at Christmas.
 Some say the Four Freedoms were unable to live up to the role of "illustrating grandiose concepts with humble correlatives" because they are too loud.

-The commercial success of the series was in part because each painting is considered to be a model of understandable art by the general public.
 The success of Rockwell's depictions was due to his use of long-standing American cultural values about unity and respect of certain institutions while using symbols that enabled a broad audience to identify with his images.
 This understandability made it one extreme on the scale of artistic complexity when comparing the series to contemporaneous art.
 It was diametrically opposed to abstract art and far removed from the intrigue of surrealism.